rrovetto/Space-Policy-Law-Ontology/README.md

 * [3] ["Orbital Debris Ontology, Terminology, and Knowledge Modeling"](https://ntrs.nasa.gov/search.jsp?R=20200000988), T.S.Kelso (CelesTrak), R.Rovetto, D.A.O'Neil (NASA)
 * [5] "Orbital Debris Ontology", PPT Presentaiton at CODER Workshop, University of Maryland, 2016.
-* “Report - Space Law Ontology Project” (December 2020), Contract work
+* “Report - Space Law Ontology Project” (December 2020), Contract work with university.
+A seperate Space Law ontology was built using APoLO as a seed.
+* "Project APoLo – Knowledge modeling of space policy and law for organizing space norms of behavior and space domain knowledge", Poster submission to workshop (2024)

 ## Author / Creator / Developer
 [Robert J. Rovetto](http://orcid.org/0000-0003-3835-7817) - [Space Ontologist](https://purl.org/space-ontology)

 _Conceptual Engineering, Knowledge modeling, Terminology_

-## Warranty
+## Warranty & Disclaimer
 No warranty.
 No liability.
+Presented "AS IS".
 All content, work and products are subject to revision.
 No claims to completeness.

+ANY CONTENT AND PRODUCTS ARE PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## Copyright
-©2023, Robert John Rovetto.
-All right reserved.
+©2024-2025, Robert John Rovetto.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
-No warranty.
-Presented "AS IS".
-Author and copyright holder is not liable.
-All content, work and products are subject to revision.
-No claims to completeness or complete accuracy.